Geometry of polarised varieties: Birational boundedness on pseudo-effective pairs

 \begin{proof}(of Theorem \ref{t-eff-bir-nefbig-klt-general}) \emph{Step 1.} In this step we introduce some notation.
 Let $l$ be as in Proposition \ref{p-pseudo-eff-rddwn} for the data $d,\Phi$.
 Let $(X,B),N,E,R$ be as in Theorem \ref{t-eff-bir-nefbig-klt-general}.
 Replacing $X$ with a $\Q$-factorialisation we can assume that $X$ is $\Q$-factorial.
 Let $X'\to X$ be the birational map which extracts exactly the exceptional prime divisors $D$ over $X$ with log discrepancy

 Here by exceptional prime divisors over $X$ we mean prime divisors on birational models of $X$ which are exceptional over $X$.
 If there is no such $D$, then $X'\to X$ is the identity morphism.
-Let $K_{X'}+B',N',E',R'$ be the pullbacks of $K_X+B, N, E,R$ to $X'$, respectively.
-Note that replacing $N$ with $2N$ we can assume that $N-(K_X+B)$ is big.\\
+Let $K_{X'}+B',N',E',R'$ be the pullbacks of $K_X+B, N, E,R$ to $X'$, respectively.\\

 \emph{Step 2.} In this step we study $\Delta':=B'_{\rddown{l}}$.
 By construction, $K_{X'}+B'$ is pseudo-effective and the coefficients of $B'$ belong to $\Phi\cup (1-\frac{1}{2l},1)$ because the non-exceptional$/X$ components of $B'$ have coefficients in $\Phi$ and the exceptional$/X$ components $D$ of $B'$ have coefficients